1. How did you get started writing?

 10. Tell us about your next book & when is it being published?

-Be sure to come back to read more about Cynthia and her Kindle Worlds novella, KISSED BY A STRANGER, Montana Sky Series, on Wednesday’s Karen’s Killer Book Bench.
-Happy Reading!
+Be sure to come back to learn more about LS and her novel, END OF THE ROAD, on Wednesday’s Karen’s Killer Book Bench blog.